 OPay is facing perhaps its first-ever backlash from customers.
 On Tuesday, users found out they had to pay a 2% charge for transferring money to other banks, at a minimum rate of N15 per transaction.
 OPay apologised for not communicating the increased fees to its customers.
 The company then revised the fee to N45 for the first transaction a user makes in a day, while subsequent transactions will incur a flat 1% processing fee.
 (TC Daily)

 Let me say it here: if OPay’s playbook is to “tax” Nigerians this way, it has no future.
 It has been proven that Nigerians like FREE things.
 If you try to ask them to pay, they move in exodus.
 Yes, provided it is free, you are the best service provider.
 Any playbook that depends on attracting users with freebies and expecting a paid conversion without a new level of product evolution will fail in Nigeria.
-So, OPay, you can burn your $50 million war chest, and the day that money runs it, all the users will look for the next deal in town.
+So, OPay, you can burn your $50 million war chest, and the day that money runs out, all the users will look for the next deal in town.
 There is nothing like lock-in in Nigeria because the hardest thing is to get a Nigerian to spend money!

 Sure, OPay may be using these fees to deepen intra-Wallet transactions where everything stays in its ecosystems.
 In other words, provided no one is transferring outside the Wallet, no fees will be incurred by the users.